Vitor-Silva-developer/Vitor-Silva-developer/README.md

 <p>Hi, my name is Vitor, I'm a computer science student and passionate about web and mobile development 🧑‍💻, feel free to talk to me in any of my social medias.
 Any feedback about my projects are very welcome! </p>

-- 🚀 I’m currently learning MERN stack and flutter
+- 🚀 I’m currently learning MERN stack
 - 🙂 I’m looking to collaborate with open source projects and help others programmers whenever I can.

 <details open>
  <summary>  <b>📈 My Github Stats</b>: </summary>